 # Complex microbiome-metabolome relationship brings additional challenge for predicting SCFAs

 Other than covariant shifts, the complex relationship between SCFAs and gut microbiota composition poses an additional challenge for predictive model development.
 By regressing SCFAs concentration on absolute abundance of microbes, we implicitly assume that SCFAs concentration remains unchanged if gut microbiota has a steady composition.
 However, this assumption does not always hold and here we provided two pieces of evidence proving that it can be violated.
 First, Shanghai mice showed delayed changes in total biomass (Fig. 3C) following inulin intervention, but their acetate and butyrate concentrations were neither delayed nor compromised (Fig. 2A).
 Second, SCFAs were highly produced by gut microbiota that maintains relatively stable composition between day 0 and day 1, regardless of vendors (Fig. S15A).
-It is likely the mouse gut resembles an in vitro culturing system at the beginning of intervention when the microbiome-metabolome relationship follows a rate model, i.e., gut microbiota composition determines the change in SCFAs concentration.
+It is likely the mouse gut resembles an in vitro culturing system at the beginning of intervention when the microbiome-metabolome relationship follows a rate model [62], i.e., gut microbiota composition determines the change in SCFAs concentration.
 This issue is more severe for densely sampled longitudinal data than cross-sectional data as the possibility of sampling very similar microbiota composition at two timepoints far from each other is quite low.
+This is consistent with previous human studies showing that short‐term diet interventions could rapidly and significantly alter gene expression of the gut microbiome, without any changes in the community structure [50, 63, 64].
 Taken together, the decoupling of changes in SCFAs from gut microbiota responses suggests that SCFAs production may be additionally regulated at transcriptional (gene expression) and metabolically (enzyme activity) levels.
 Our evidence for potential molecular-level regulations justifies the emerging essentiality of integrating transcriptomics and metabolomics data in dietary response analysis.